Utah Homeowners Insurance Coverage

 Flooding, a common risk in parts of Utah, is not covered.
 However, special flood insurance through the National Flood Insurance Program (NFIP) may be available.

-Home insurance coverage options in Utah
+Farmers Flex Personal Home coverage in Utah

-Learn more about Smart Plan Home coverage
+Learn more about Farmers Flex Personal Home policies

 How much does homeowners insurance generally cost in Utah?